Red River Gorge

 A National Landmark, the Gorge is a 29,000 acre "wonderland" featuring over 100 natural sandstone arches.
 The arches have resulted from wind and water sculpting over a 70 million year period.
 Red River Gorge offers the greatest concentrations of arches east of the Colorado Rocky Mountains, and is managed to protect watersheds, wildlife, and archaeological resources, and geological features.
 The Gorge is open year round for public use and enjoyment

 Enter the Red River Gorge through this 1900's one lane tunnel.
 This tunnel was built to transport logs out of the Gorge by railroad.
 The tunnel is listed on the National Register of Historical Places

 Red River Gorge Canopy Tours Zip Line

-Soar over paridise of natural sandstone arches and towering clifts in the heart of the Natural Bridge/Red River Gorge Area.
-Age/Weight Restrictiona Apply.
+Soar over paradise of natural sandstone arches and towering clifts in the heart of the Natural Bridge/Red River Gorge Area.
+Age/Weight Restrictions Apply.

 Natural Bridge State Park

 Natural Bridge is a 2,370 acre park that site adjacent to the Daniel Boone National Forest.
 This rugged and scenic park is the home to a 900 ton natural sandstone arch suspended across a mountainside.
 THis natural arch bridge measures 65 feet high and 78 feet long.
 The park also offers views of high stone clifts and stone arches.
 Tails are available for beginners to advanced

 Enjoy a scenic, relaxing ride to Natural Bridge on the Sky Lift.
 The ascent begins one half mile from the park entrance and ends 600 feet of the 900 ton sandstone bridge.

 Kentucky Reptile Zoo